criblio/appscope/website/src/pages/docs/installing.md

 First, see [Requirements](/docs/requirements) to ensure that you’re completing these steps on a supported system.

-Next, Use this command to download the CLI binary and make it executable:
+Next, use these commands to download the CLI binary and make it executable:

 ```
 $ LATEST=$(curl -Ls https://cdn.cribl.io/dl/scope/latest)